 Other herbs to consider

 “Aloe vera juice is a key women’s reproductive tonic,” says Webber.
-“It’s soothing, cooling, moistening and healing, so I prescribe it for hot flushes.”
+“It’s soothing, cooling, moistening and healing, so I recommend it for hot flushes.”

 The nervous system is also helped by licorice.
 “It’s an adaptogen and tonic,” says Webber.
 “Licorice helps balance oestrogen levels as well as strengthening and supporting the nervous system and adrenal glands.”
 Since oestrogen levels impact bone density, turmeric is also recommended.
 “Herbs such as turmeric that boost circulation to the muscles are helpful to support bones,” says Webber.